IO2I/Oxidized-GC/extras/alternative items/readme.txt

 ====description====
-A couple of 3d item models if you prefer them over the sprites
+A couple of alternative item models/textures if you prefer them over the default ones

 ====Installation====
 Copy the assets folder to the main Oxidized GC directory and replace all existing files.